The Rage

 (the person is false)

-I struggle to break free of giving first place to the false (the world, ego, illusion), and thus I am bound by it and experience the trap of results.
+I struggle to break free of giving first place to the false (the world, ego, the illusion of the achievement of an end state), and thus I am bound by the false, and experience the trap of results.

 Ultimately, personal progress is an illusion of the mind, and the mind ego (as I know it) eventually experiences anger sadness disappointment.
 I walk the path and experience the endless cycle.